 he returned to Stanford University in 1994 as Professor in Statistics

-His main research contributions have been in applied statistics, and
+His main research contributions have been in applied statistics;

-he has written three books in this area: "Generalized Additive Models"
+he has published over 200 articles and written five books in this area: "Generalized Additive Models"

 (with R. Tibshirani, Chapman and Hall, 1991), "Elements of Statistical